dmccreary/ekg-book/docs/glossary.md

 * Structured recommendations in the form of event-condition-action rules
 * Structured process definitions describing how the recommendations fit into a clinical workflow
 * Structured form definitions providing a conceptual description of the user-interfaces involved
 * Part of: [Natural Language Processing](#natural-language-processing)

 #### Subgraph
 A subset of an enterprise knowledge graph that may store specific types of knowledge and may have specific access control rules based on the role of a user.

 For example, a business glossary, taxonomy, ontology or business rules system that contains no customer-specific information may be in one subgraph and have universal read-access for all users.
 Customer-specific data that is highly confidential may be stored in a different subgraph, with read access only granted on a need-to-know basis.

 * See also:[Role Based Access Control](#role-based-access-control)

 #### Sustainability
-The ability for a team of developers to maintain the code that supports an enterprise knowledge graph in the face of changes to the data model.
+The ability for an enterprise knowledge graph achieve unquestionable ongoing value to an organization in hhe face of constant change.

+Changes include new data being added, new types of data being added, new users, new usage patterns and new applications using the enterprise knowledge graph.
+Strong EKG architectures are resilient to these changes.

+Many organizations measure sustainability as the ability of a central IT organization to charge independent business units recurring [chargeback](#chargeback) fees to use the EKG.

 The key measure is to avoid problems related to rewriting graph queries when small changes are made to the graph data model.

-* See also: The Jenga Tower Story
+* See also: The [Jenga Tower] Story

 #### Systems Thinking
 A way of looking at problems in terms of components that interact with each other over time using direct connections, indirection connections and both positive and negative feedback cycles.
 Systems Thinking forces us to think broadly about how our enterprise knowledge graphs interact with external systems.
 Systems thinking also helps us see the unintended consequences of our actions.